 Please see my website for more information about counselling, how I work and my fees.
 And if you have any questions, please let me know.

 Counselling is confidential.
 This means I will not disclose any information about you without your consent.
 Please see my website for more information on privacy, confidentiality and the possible exceptions.
 If you have any questions, feel free to get in touch.

 Training, qualifications & experience

 I have more than 20 years experience as a counsellor.
 In 1999, I completed a BACP accredited Post-Graduate Diploma in person-centred counselling at the University of East Anglia and have since undertaken many other professional development activities.
 Most recently, I completed the Core and Therapeutic Supervision trainings at the Centre for Supervision & Team Development (CSTD), London.

 Experience in a variety of settings, including private practice, further education, an adult crisis centre, a youth counselling service, a university, a sexual abuse helpline and a prison.

 For many years I managed the counselling services for two Hampshire colleges of further and higher education, and now run a private counselling and supervision practice in Basingstoke.

-Since qualifying, I have written regularly about the world of counselling and psychotherapy, publishing numerous articles, columns, reviews and book chapters.
-For two years I was Ethical Dilemmas editor for the journal Self & Society.
-You can see a list of some of my published work at my website.
+Since qualifying, I have written regularly about the world of counselling and psychotherapy, publishing articles, columns, reviews and book chapters.
+For two years I was Ethical Dilemmas editor for the journal Self & Society and I'm the co-author of the latest edition of the textbook First Steps in Counselling - An Introductory Companion (PCCS Books, 2021).
+You can see a list of published work at my website.